chgibb/chgibb.github.io/_posts/2021-01-17-one-year-of-hydro-sdk.md

 ### Ambient Computing, Ambient Packages
 Looking to the future, SWID will be the cornerstone in bridging the gap between `pub.dev`, Hydro-SDK and `npm`.
 Hopefully bringing the power of each together into one repository of packages. `pub.dev` package authors will get an automated Typescript mirror of their work, app developers will get to pick and choose from the best of `pub.dev`, and `npm`.

+### Ambient Computing, Ambient Languages
+In addition to enabling a wider package ecosystem, SWID will provide the foundation for wider language support.
+SWID is structured in a classic frontend-backend compiler design.
+Typescript and Dart both just happen to be backends.
+Adding support for additional languages, like [the Haxe programming language](https://haxe.org/), C# via [CSharp.lua](https://github.com/yanghuan/CSharp.lua) or Java or Kotlin via [JTransc](https://github.com/jtransc/jtransc) will be as easy as adding a new backend to SWID.

 ### In Band, Out of Band
 At the time of writing, the developer experience for deploying an app making use of Hydro-SDK's over the air code loading is shakey at best.
 Planning is beginning on what a first-class hosting, deployment, flagging and analytics service might look like and how to best integrate it with Hydro-SDK.